 Travelling with children

-If travelling with children aged under 18 years, parents may be asked to show the original, and provide a copy, of the child's birth certificate, particularly if they do not share a common surname.
+If you're travelling with children aged under 18 years, you may need to show the original, and provide a copy, of the child's birth certificate, particularly if the parent and child don't share a family name.

 Any documentation not in Spanish must be accompanied by an official Spanish translation.
 These documents must be notarised by a Chilean consular officer at the Ministry of Foreign Affairs in Santiago or at a Chilean Embassy or Consulate overseas prior to travel.
 The date of execution of the documents must not be more than three months prior to entry or departure.
 The same document may be used for entry and exit.
-It is recommended you carry three copies of each document.
+Carry three copies of each document.

 Safety and security

 Civil unrest and political tension